Events

 , we need to check that the event occurred on top of the target node:

-ListenerResult DragDropOnNodeFilter::handle(MiniFunction<Callback> fn, DragDropEvent* event) {
+ListenerResult DragDropOnNodeFilter::handle(std::function<Callback> fn, DragDropEvent* event) {

-if (m_target->boundingBox().containsPoint(event->getLocation())) {
+if (!m_target->boundingBox().containsPoint(event->getLocation())) {

-std::vector<ghc::filesystem::path> valid;
+std::vector<std::filesystem::path> valid;

-for (auto& file : event->getFiles()) {
+for (std::filesystem::path& file : event->getFiles()) {

 if (m_filetypes.contains(file.extension().string())) {